bitdevsla/bitdevsla.org/content/2020-06-18-socratic-seminar-11.md

 ONLINE!
 This meeting will be held via video conference.

-Join via Google Hangouts from your browser with this link: <TBD>
+Join via Zoom with this link: <https://zoom.us/j/91757188185?pwd=TDFXem92NXBjQ2ludFRlLzRiVlhDQT09>

 ### Details

-Join us for another Socratic Seminar via Google Hangouts!
+Join us for another Socratic Seminar via Zoom!
 This month we have Luke Dashjr who is a Bitcoin Core developer and the person who proposed a solution to implementing Segregated Witness(SegWit) as a soft-fork.

 He will be covering the recently discovered SegWit vulnerability that Trezor disclosed in this